Home » Main Dish Recipes » Eggplant Involtini

 Eggplant involtini are ideal served with crusty bread.

-We always have two or three eggplant bushes growing in our garden, which produce lots of fruit.
-Eggplants, also known as aubergines, are very popular in Southern Italy.
-There are many ways to prepare them, and one of my favorites is this tasty recipe for Eggplant Involtini.
+Our garden is never without two or three eggplant bushes, which produce lots of fruit, so I’ll often turn them into Eggplant Involtini.
+Eggplants, also known as aubergines, are very popular with my cousins in Calabria, and there are many ways to prepare them, but this is one of the best!

 What are involtini?

 Involtini translates loosely to “small roll or bundle” in Italian.
-Use meat, chicken, fish, or vegetables to wrap the filling.
-Think thin slices of veal, chicken, beef, pork, or fish, or grilled zucchini or peppers, but in this case, it’s eggplant.
+In Southern Italy, involtini have been made for generations using meat or vegetables to wrap the filling.
 The filling is often cheese, vegetables, or cured meats.
+Using eggplant makes it lighter and vegetarian-friendly.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.